-Soon after retiring from law enforcement, a job opportunity to work at Callaway Gardens presented itself to Dale.
+Soon after retiring from law enforcement, a job opportunity at Callaway Gardens presented itself to Dale.
 Dale trained their birds of prey and started their raptor programs.
 He was able to stay and lecture there for four years.
 Dale had the fortune of working with Jim Fowler, Okeefenokee Joe, and others who later aided him in fulfilling his dream of establishing an educational show and organization called Winged Ambassadors.
 Over the years, Dale has trained and flown several species of falcons, hawks, owls, vultures, and even eagles.
-His show ranges from pure falconry shows, to environmental education, to even lectures throughout the southeast
+His show ranges from pure falconry shows, to environmental education, to even lectures throughout the southeast.

-Christian Shallabarger (Falconer)
+Christian Shallabarger (Volunteer falconer)

 My name is Christian Shellabarger.
 I am 19 and a general falconer.
 I am currently hunting with a tiercel Aplomado falcon.
 I have been with Winged Ambassadors since 2011.
 Dale Arrowood was my sponsor for my apprenticeship and after that, I joined his team of falconers and volunteers.